 If you are thinking about selling a home and/or buying a home in the Washington DC area, don’t hesitate to reach out at Dell@DellResidential.com

 Dell Jeanty is a licensed real estate agent serving the Washington DC area.
 He is Well-informed in All facets of the Real Estate Process.
-He’s provided stellar customer service and care in the Washi....
+He epitomizes a great work ethic, integrity, and hard work.
+A....

 Latest Blog Posts